daisy/xprocspec/README.md

 xprocspec - XProc testing tool
 ==============================

-This is an experimental tool for testing XProc scripts.
+This is a tool for testing XProc scripts.
 See the <a href="http://daisy.github.io/xprocspec/">homepage</a> for more information.

 Copyright © 2013, Jostein Austvik Jacobsen
 All Rights Reserved.